 Has the Los Angeles Rams won an NFL Super Bowl?

-The Los Angeles Rams have won one Super Bowl.
+The Los Angeles Rams have won two Super Bowls.

 Who is the Los Angeles Rams coach?